Online Since 1999 Site Secure

 Best overall

 By virtue of offering free roaming as standard we have to say that O2 offers the best roaming service overall.
-It also offers free roaming in a wide range of locations.
+It also offers free roaming in a wide range of locations, and offers 5G roaming.

 Vodafone takes second place, as it offers free roaming on select plans and in more places than any other major UK network, and it also offers 5G roaming in some locations.